Restaurant Marketing

 Personalized Customer Experiences

-Consider a regular guest who orders a vegan grain bowl every Thursday through your direct ordering page.
+Consider a regular guest who orders a vegan grain bowl every Thursday through a direct ordering page.
 An integrated system flags this pattern and triggers a Thursday lunchtime push notification: "Your usual is ready to order β€” tap to reorder in 30 seconds."
 That is not marketing that feels like advertising.
 It is marketing that feels like service.

 Boost Customer Loyalty and Retention